Aetna Insurance For Substance Abuse Addiction Treatment

 Medicaid covers alcohol and drug rehab, and you can link to your state’s program at Benefits.gov for more information.4 While Medicaid frequently covers inpatient rehab, not all treatment programs will accept Medicaid.
 Therefore, it is important that you check your healthcare benefits through Aetna Medicaid coverage5 and also make sure that the provider you are interested in accepts Medicaid.

 When you are a recipient of Medicare, you can also get inpatient rehab with a deductible of $1,480.
 A deductible is a fee you are responsible for before the insurer contributes to the cost of treatment.
 You also must pay 20% of the costs of inpatient treatment.6 Aetna offers numerous plans that provide Medicare coverage.2

-Aetna Insurance for Inpatient Rehab Centers
+Aetna Insurance Coverage for Inpatient Alcohol and Drug Rehab